ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 type
 : The value of (1) corresponds to a QueryRequest message sent from the TAM to the TEEP Agent.

+supported-ciphersuites
+: The supported-ciphersuites parameter lists the ciphersuites supported by the TAM.
+Details about the ciphersuite encoding can be found in {{ciphersuite}}.

 token
 : The value in the token parameter is used to match responses to requests.